Well, naturally I agreed to marry Mac despite our twenty year age difference.

 City slicker friend: “Oh.”

-It took changing my habitat dramatically to inspire me to learn an entirely new repetoire of songs that have little to no relationship with the good ole days of my teens and twenties.
+It took changing my habitat dramatically to inspire me to learn an entirely new repertoire of songs that have little to no relationship with the good ole days of my teens and twenties.

 I slowed down, started working out of my home office, and found myself noticing how the breeze would blow through so many leaves on a summer evening that I’d swear I was listening to wind chimes.
 Without even meaning to, I got to know – intimately – the movement of sunlight throughout the day and the phases of the moon.
 I can’t sleep when the moon is full, I’ve learned, so I might as well put on something soft.
 Maybe Willie Nelson.